Single keyword ad groups aka SKAGs are one of the top weapons you’ve been looking for to crush your Google Ads competition. 🚀

 Learn more about different match types and how they work here.
 And if you see people searching for this phrase repeatedly (from your Search Terms Report) you can add it as a keyword in a new single keyword ad group.

 This way you won’t need to think of all the possible keywords that could ever apply to what you’re offering.
-You can start wide and analyse the Search Terms Report and keep creating new ad groups (and ads) for Search Terms that bring you quality traffic and/or conversions.
+You can start wide and analyze the Search Terms Report and keep creating new ad groups (and ads) for Search Terms that bring you quality traffic and/or conversions.

 My personal strong guess is that no-one is searching for something like “brown sports car with 6 doors”.
 But you can never know until you see your Search Terms report.